 Check out our simple ‘to do’s’ and kick start your local rankings…

-But first, the plug: Check out our Local SEO Services and save yourself the hassle.
+But first, the plug: Check out our services, we provide Local SEO in Sheffield and save yourself the hassle.

 Structure Your NAP

 Your NAP (or; Name, Address and Phone Number) need to be consistent throughout your site and anywhere else online to make things easy for Google.

 Check your NAP onsite and make sure it’s a match everywhere it’s listed.